-If one wanted to define the epitome of what new wave sounded like, than the song “Love On The Phone,” would be the choice pick.
-It was a song that featured a punk/new wave vocal sound and raucous guitar line that screamed NEW WAVE.
+If one wanted to define the epitome of what new wave sounded like, then the song “Love On The Phone,” would be the choice pick.
+It was a song that featured a punk/new wave vocal sound and a raucous guitar line that screamed NEW WAVE.
 Suzanne Fellini’s vocals on the track oozed all that we loved about new wave, the chirpy almost robot like voice, infused with a silly yet somewhat sexual vocal inflection that was undeniably addictive.
-Long before cell phones, and personnel computers, people used to actually talk to each other on the telephone.
+Long before cell phones, and personal computers, people used to actually talk to each other on the telephone.
 Suzanne Fellini’s hit is a reminder. and a view into old pre-technology rituals.
-If you have never heard the song, below is lip synced version off the record from the only known televised performance available.
+If you have never heard the song, below is lip lip-synced version from the record from the only known televised performance available.

 The Suzanne Fellini album contained ten tracks.
 According to the liner notes. it was recorded and mixed at New York City’s The Power Station recording studio.
 The album was produced by Steve Burgh.
 All arrangements were attributed to keyboardist Jeff Waxman.
-Suzanne Fellini received writing credit on all the abum’s songs along with Jeff Waxman, Enid Futterman, Jhanna Deneroff and Das.
+Suzanne Fellini received a writing credit on all the album’s songs along with Jeff Waxman, Enid Futterman, Jhanna Deneroff, and Das.